unicoe/pedestrain_detection/report.md

 #### 3.3.1 mAP(Mean Average Precision).
 (*The answer to question 02 is provided here: "Please describe the object detection performance metric, mAP (Mean Average Precision), and explain why it can well reflect the object detection accuracy."*)

-This part of work is heavily on [Measuring Object Detection models - mAP - What is Mean Average Precision?](http://tarangshah.com/blog/2018-01-27/what-is-map-understanding-the-statistic-of-choice-for-comparing-object-detection-models/)
+This part of work is heavily based on [mAP (mean Average Precision) for Object Detection](https://medium.com/@jonathan_hui/map-mean-average-precision-for-object-detection-45c121a31173).

 In an Object Detection Problem, for example, given an images, find the objects and locate their position and classify them.
 And object detection models are usually trained on a fixed set of classes, so the model would locate and classify only those classes in the image, and also the location of the object is generally in the form of a bounding box.
 So, object detection involves both localisation of the object in the image and classifying that object.
 Mean Average Precision aka mAP, as described below, is particularly used for algorithms predicting the locations of the objects along with the classes.